Get started with SSL (https:)

 - Install the SSL certificate on your web server.
-The installation method will vary depending on your web server and the type of certificate you purchase.
-Specific installation instructions, resources, and support are typically offered by your certificate provider or your web host.
+The installation method will vary depending on your web server and the type of certificate that you purchase.
+Specific installation instructions, resources and support are typically offered by your certificate provider or your web host.

 - Identify pages on your website that you want to secure with SSL.
 The most secure websites use SSL across their entire site.
-AdWords policy, however, only requires that you use secure connections on pages that collect or transmit certain personal and financial information, like personal login passwords, contact details, or bank account numbers.
+AdWords policy, however, only requires that you use secure connections on pages that collect or transmit certain personal and financial information, such as personal login passwords, contact details or bank account numbers.

 - Edit links to the pages (and page elements) that you want to load securely.
 For any pages that you want to load securely, change the links to those pages to read https:// at the beginning instead of http://.
 For example, if you wanted to change http://checkout.google.com/login.htm to be secure, you would change all links to that page on your website to https://checkout.google.com/login.htm.
-You may also want to set up server redirects to automatically route people who try to visit an insecure URL, like http://checkout.google.com/login.htm, to a secure connection, like https://checkout.google.com/login.htm.
+You may also want to set up server redirects to automatically route people who try to visit an insecure URL, such as http://checkout.google.com/login.htm, to a secure connection, such as https://checkout.google.com/login.htm.

 - Search for http://

-- Replace any instances you find with //
+- Replace any instances that you find with //

 - Save the changes to your web server and try testing again.